UCSF Health Stanyan Hospital: History

 After a few weeks of sharing accommodations with the Sisters of Charity, the Sisters of Mercy rented a six-room cottage on Vallejo Street, across from the only hospital in the city of 35,000, the State Marine Hospital.
 Within months, the Sisters were called to aid a city in crisis when the S.S.
 Uncle Sam arrived September 5, 1855, carrying the deadly Asiatic cholera that ravaged the city for six weeks.

 In the interval, the California Legislature had withdrawn its responsibility for the indigent sick, ruling that each county must care for its own.
 The San Francisco Board of Supervisors petitioned the Sisters to organize and operate the first County Hospital, using their own borrowed funds to purchase the old Stockton Street Hospital.

 By 1857, it was evident the Board of Supervisors would not honor their obligations to reimburse the Sister for their expenses in caring for the indigent.
 The Sisters reluctantly had to terminate the Mercy management of the County Hospital.
 On July 19, the County patients were moved, and on July 27, the Sisters opened the Stockton Street building as St. Mary's Hospital, the first Catholic Hospital in San Francisco—beginning a new chapter in their ongoing story of providing health care and community services to the city of San Francisco.

 In July 2023, the University of California, San Francisco (UCSF) health system announced its intention to acquire both St. Mary's Medical Center and Saint Francis Memorial Hospital from Dignity Health.
 Doctors at St. Mary's Medical Center launched a campaign to preserve its unique services once UCSF announced its intentions.
 This campaign "Save St. Mary's" was started by a committed group of St. Mary’s Medical Center doctors to ensure that the hospital and its award-winning medical services and programs remain part of the community for future generations.
 Among the services the physicians were especially concerned about were the Sister Mary Philippa Clinic, which provides care to the homeless and uninsured, and the St. Mary’s McAuley Institute, which provides acute inpatient psychiatric care for youth and young adults.
-This campaign was chaired by St. Mary's physicians Dr. Remo Morelli, Dr. Pamela Lewis, Dr. Kenneth Mills, Dr. Terrie Mendelson, Dr. Eugene Gregor, Dr. Diana Hilbert, Dr. Jennifer van Warmerdam, and Dr. Warren Chang.
+This campaign was chaired by St. Mary's physicians Dr. Remo Morelli, Dr. Pamela Lewis, Dr. Kenneth Mills, Dr. Terrie Mendelson, Dr. Eugene Groeger, Dr. Diana Hilbert, Dr. Jennifer van Warmerdam, and Dr. Warren Chang.
 They were credited with ensuring services that St. Mary's has been offering from its inception continued through the transition to UCSF.